It can be very expensive trying to learn Japanese.

 - Anki is actually free.
 And usually I like to use the (free) desktop version when adding new cards.
 Still, I think the (comparatively expensive) app is really awesome.
-Technically, it’s not absolutely necessary, because you can use AnkiWeb to study your cards on your phone without it.
-But I spend thousands of hours using this app.
-So I’m pretty happy to pay for it.
+Technically, it's not absolutely necessary, because you can use AnkiWeb to study your cards on your phone without it.
+But I have spent thousands of hours using this app.
+So I'm pretty happy to pay for it.
 Update: SRS programs like Anki have their uses, but most people rely on them too much, which tends to lead to both burnout and just despising your daily study routine.
 There are better ways.

 If you know any other boss ninja tools, please tell me in the comments.

 99% of my Japanese ability was built through self-study, not through lessons with teachers.
 But there is one downside to self-study, though: it's easy to overlook your shortcomings.
 Sometimes I meet a foreigner here in Japan who majored in Japanese, studied about for one or two years at a Japanese language school in Japan--in short, someone who has had between 5-10 times as many hours as me in a Japanese classroom.
 Even though my Japanese is often better, I can't help but respect how clean their Japanese is.
 Nice, beautiful 丁寧な日本語.
 And at such times, I wonder if perhaps I should have spent some more time in a Japanese classroom.

 But hey, I planned to spend more time in a Japanese classroom.
 I just couldn't afford it.
 In those six months that I was studying in Tokyo, I burned through all of my savings and ended up heading back to California feeling defeated and discouraged.
 That was the first time I gave up on studying Japanese, because I thought maybe it was just impossible.
 I couldn't afford to study it.
 I know now that I was just making excuses.
 But those excuses cost me more than a year of no studying whatsoever.